How To Heat And Melt Hard Wax Bens Without A Warmer?

 If you are going to use one of these two methods, you do need to remember that you may need to warm your wax up one or two more times while you are busy with your waxing as the wax will start to cool down and solidify.
 Which brings us to the next point…

-The Best Way – A Dedicated Wax Warmers
+The Best Way To Melt Hard Wax – A Dedicated Warmer

 As much as this article is supposed to be about ways to heat hard wax beads without a warmer, the truth is that using a dedicated wax warmer really is the best way to heat wax without a question.